hsengu/tech-blog/README.md

 	$ npm start

 ## Contributing to Tech Blog
-Please follow contribution guidelines at the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) to contribute to Employee Tracker.
+Please follow contribution guidelines at the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) to contribute to Tech Blog.

 ## Tests
     There are no tests available for this application